jhackett1/utopia/content/pages/index.markdown

   Civil Service, embrace a meaningful approach to diversity and inclusion, and empower you with the resilience to forge an impactful career.
 when: 20th & 21st February 2019
-where: 'BEIS Conference Centre, 1 Victoria Street, SW1E 5ND'
+where: 'County Hall, Belvedere Road, London SE1 7PB'
 testimonial: >-
   The world is changing.
 And it's changing in ways that, as a Civil Service, we can't afford to ignore.
 citationName: Sir Jeremy Heywood & John Manzoni
 citationRole: June 2016
-address: 'BEIS Conference Centre, 1 Victoria Street, SW1E 5ND'
+address: 'County Hall, Belvedere Road, London SE1 7PB'
 venueInfo: >-
   The conference centre is a large and modern venue, which is fully accessible and conveniently located in central London.
-The nearest tube station is St.
+The nearest tube stations are Westminster, Waterloo & Lambeth North.
-  James's Park.
 registerInfo: We'll be welcoming 250 Fast Streamers on each day.
 Book your place now.
 ---